Updated May 26, 2020

 We noticed that at times, the ongoing volatility of the stock market resulted in AMIC outperforming the indices.

-AMIC would not be able to expect or predict that it will always outperform the stock markets.
-However it can be seen that AMIC's returns lack the volatility of the public markets while still achieving a respectable rate of return.
+AMIC would not be able to expect or predict that it will at any time outperform the stock markets.
+However it can be seen that AMIC's returns have lacked the volatility of the public markets while still achieving a respectable rate of return.

 For more information about AMIC, please email email@example.com to request an appointment or call (613) 274-0055 to speak with one Advanced Capital Corp.'s registered dealing representatives.
 Shares in AMIC may not be suitable for you.
 Your dealing representative will be able to assist you in completing a Know-Your-Client review to determine if AMIC shares match your investment goals and risk tolerance.